2018 Range Rover Sport SDV6 HSE – $132,000 (plus on roads)

 How many new Range Rovers have you seen heading off into the bush?
 Thought so.
 Time to see if these cars live up to their heritage, by heading into the rough stuff.

-Walk into a JB Hi-Fi store and the visuals are overwhelming.
+Walk into an electronics store and the visuals can be quite overwhelming.
 Even more so as you approach the TV section.

 Ridiculously rich colour, clarity which makes you take your glasses redundant, and immersive 3D images.
 Taking home their shiny new panel, they plug it into the wall and watch A Current Affair.

-It seems incongruous that we get mesmerised by the explosions of colour and how visually accomplished these TVs are, but once it gets home, its put to menial work projecting images of Kochi and Sam Armytage.
+It seems incongruous that we get mesmerised by the explosions of colour and how visually accomplished these screens are, but once it gets home, its put to menial work projecting images of daytime TV.

-It’s a question we asked ourselve a Range Rover Sport.
+It’s a question we asked ourselves about the Range Rover Sport.
 It’s a fabulous machine to look at and to drive, but there’s so much ability on offer, too.

 The real question is, will people actually use it?